pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

     export PL_CLOUD_ADDR=dev.withpixie.dev
     ```

-1. Install Pixie's CLI
+1. Install Pixie's CLI.
 The easiest way to install Pixie's CLI is using the install script:

     ```bash
     # Copy and run command to install the Pixie CLI.
     bash -c "$(curl -fsSL https://withpixie.ai/install.sh)"
     ```

     For alternate install options (Docker, Debian package, RPM, direct download of the binary) see the [CLI Install](/installing-pixie/install-schemes/cli/) page.

 ## 3. Deploy Pixie 🚀